taylorcode/angular-sync-local-storage/README.md

 If `uniquePerWindow` and `restoreFromMaster` and `initialSync` are all `true`, when a new window is created, its unique `localStorage` container will be initialized with the most recently synchronized values to any of the unique window containers for the `localStorageKey`.

 If `initialSync` is `true`, the container will be synchronized with localStorage when it is initialized.
 Otherwise, the reverse will happen; localStorage will be synchronized with the object.

+If `version` is not 0, and the version is updated, the container and the master (if `uniquePerWindow` is `true`) will be cleared.
+This helps to prevent synchronization issues that occur with old data models.

 ### Configuration